bottom-feeder/bottom-feeder.github.io/README.md

 - Substantially revised the company's KPI system.
 - Performed automated checks before final delivery using QA tools such as Verifika, MultiQA (ContentQuo) and Xbench.
 - Copy-edited and reworked subpar translations.
-- Registered and processed incoming quality audits from the client's reviews.
+- Registered and processed incoming quality audits from clients.
 - Performed root cause analysis of poor product quality and came up with corrective action plans.
 - Ensured that the company's workflow complies with the industry standards (ASTM F 2575, EN 15038, ISO 17100) and frameworks (LISA, SAE J2450, MQM, TAUS DQF).
 - Participated in meetings with stakeholders.